pantheon-systems/documentation/source/releasenotes/2024-08-05-wordpress-composer-managed-1-32-0.md

 categories: [wordpress, action-required]
 ---

 The 1.32.0 update is now available for the [WordPress (composer managed)](/guides/wordpress-composer/wordpress-composer-managed) upstream.
 This release is a maintenance update to resolve some inconsistencies with the upstream distribution of WordPress (composer managed).
+Most notably, this update includes a removal of decoupled packages that were erroneously being added to the non-decoupled upstream as well as other minor updates.

 For more details, refer to the [WordPress (Composer Managed) changelog](https://github.com/pantheon-systems/wordpress-composer-managed/blob/default/CHANGELOG.md).